An experiment

 Who I'm looking for

-Three questions.
-No pitch deck needed.
-I'm not looking for the perfect answer.
-I'm looking for the right person solving the right problem with a real unfair advantage.
+Three questions, no pitch deck.
+Takes about 10 minutes.
+I'm not looking for the perfect answer, I'm looking for the right person.

 All fields are required.